A parallel algorithm for the constrained shortest path problem on lattice graphs: Graph update

-In this step we go over all active edges and decrease their time parameters by $1$.
+In this step we go over all active edges and decrease their time parameters by $m$, where $m$ is the smallest remaining time of all active edges.
 If for any edge the time parameter becomes $0$, the edge becomes {\em just used} and its destination triggered.

 To avoid the danger of two processing elements writing in the same location of the sequence of active vertices, we have to make sure that each processing element that runs concurrently has pre-specified location to write.
 This is accomplished by first specifying the number of threads in the separate variable {\em nThreads}.
 Whenever kernels are executed in parallel we are using only {\em nThreads} processing elements.
 Each processing element has its id number which is used to determine the memory location to which it is allowed to write.
 The sequence of triggered vertices has to be cleaned after each parallel execution and at that point we take an additional step to ensure we don't list any of the vertices as triggered twice.